The Other End of the Story – Anal Glands

 It is precisely this lack of stool bulk, normally provided by a dog’s natural scavenging habits, and raw food diet, that is resulting in the anal gland epidemic we face today in veterinary medicine.

 So the simplest answer to correcting anal gland dysfunction is to replace faecal bulk.
 Raw bones provide an excellent natural source of faecal bulking.
 The digestion of raw bones produces those characteristic hard “white” dog motions you often see.
 If you feed bones every other day, your dogs are extremely unlikely to get anal gland problems.
-The other very simple form of faecal bulk I use, is whole grain oats and vegetables.
-Whole oats and vegetable fibre are indigestible, and will pass through a dog’s digestive tract and appear in the faeces .
-Using a natural diet like Vets All Natural Complete Mix, or even adding a tablespoon of whole oats (husk and all) to any soft food diet, will create good firm stools at the other end.
+The other very simple form of faecal bulk I use, is whole grain oats, a key ingredient in Vets All Natural Complete Mix.
+Whole oats are indigestible, and will pass through a dog’s digestive tract and appear in the faeces intact.
+Adding Complete Mix, soaked in water per instructions, will create good firm stools at the other end.
 The end result, pardon the pun, will be normal functioning anal glands.